andraugust/andraugust.github.io/hiring-problem.md

 <center><img src="hiring-problem/simulations_big.png"></center>

-Looking at the first plot, we see the maximum probabilities have the same value and occur at the same threshold as in the analytic solution, so the analytic solution is validated.
-That felt good to see.
+Looking at the first plot, we see the maximum probabilities have the same values and thresholds as the analytic solution, so the analytic solution is validated, which feels good :).

 ### Conclusion

-When all's said and done, the first 37% of candidates should be ignored, in which case the probability of choosing the best candidate maximizes at between 37% and 50% depending on the total number of candidates.
+When all's said and done, the first 37% of candidates should be ignored so that the probability of hiring the best candidate will maximize between 37% and 50%, depending on the number of candidates.

 Now you know, so go save your company!